Perverse sheaves on infinite-dimensional stacks, and affine Springer theory: Introduction

 $\bullet$ introduce a class of (semi)-small morphisms;

 $\bullet$ show that the fibration $\ov{\frak{p}}_{\bullet}:[\wt{\fC}_{\bullet}/\cL G]\to [\fC_{\bullet}/\cL G]$ is small;

 $\bullet$ show that $\ov{\frak{p}}_{\tn,\bullet}$ is semi-small. \end{Emp}

-\begin{Emp} {\bf Remark.} Contrary to the finite-dimensional case, it is crucial for our approach that we divide by the action $\cL G$.
-For example, we don't know a framework in which the non-equivariant Grothendieck--Springer fibration $\frak{p}_{\bullet}$ is small, and our perverse $t$-structure on $[\fC_{\bullet}/\cL G]$ does not come from a $t$-structure on a non-equivariant category $\cD(\fC_{\bullet})$. \end{Emp}
+\begin{Emp} {\bf Remarks.} (a) Contrary to the finite-dimensional case, it is crucial for our approach that we divide by the action $\cL G$.
+Namely, we don't know a framework in which the non-equivariant Grothendieck--Springer fibration $\frak{p}_{\bullet}$ is small, and our perverse $t$-structure on $\cD([\fC_{\bullet}/\cL G])$ does not come from a $t$-structure on a non-equivariant category $\cD(\fC_{\bullet})$.

+(b) Also it is essential that we restrict ourselves to the generically regular semisimple locus.
+Namely, we don't know a framework in which the full Grothendieck--Springer fibration $\ov{\frak{p}}$ is small, and we don't know whether there exists a $t$-structure on $\cD([\fC/\cL G])$ such that the Grothendieck--Springer sheaf $\cS$ lies in its heart. \end{Emp}

-In the next three subsections we describe our constructions and results in detail \footnote{To simplify the exposition, in the introduction we are going to work in a much smaller generality than in the main part of the paper, which nevertheless suffices for the Affine Springer theory} and outline proofs of results described in \re{mainresults}.
+In the next three subsections we describe our constructions and results in detail\footnote{To simplify the exposition, in the introduction we are going to work in a much smaller generality than in the main part of the paper, which nevertheless suffices for the Affine Springer theory.} and outline proofs of results described in \re{mainresults}.